Experience architecture: Inclusive experience

-A great design experience must be self-explanatory and emphasizes on a user journey from step to step in minimalistic manner.
+A great design experience must be self-explanatory and emphasize a user journey from step to step in minimalistic manner.
 In a broader term, it is a branch of inclusive design and universal design.
 The purpose of inclusion in the context of experience architecture is to create technology and user interfaces accessible for wider audiences inclusive of full range of human diversity with respect to ability, gender, age and other forms of human difference.

 This methodology is to achieve independent experience and accessibility for users who are aging, abled or disabled or impaired either by birth, natural or incurred through natural events.
 It requires exercising and creating interfaces or prototyping a lower level design for physical world that makes actions and steps more self-explanatory thereby removing layers of prerequisite requirements to access any digital system.
 Inclusive Experience is an emerging and developing skill sets and standard elements in applications that are mass-produced for consumers, government and in other public domains.